jrobind/thefrontendcoach.com/src/posts/maximise-your-code-learning-process-by-embracing-frustration.md

 ## Dealing with the discomfort of frustration

 Frustration and coding come hand in hand.
 Coding is a constant test of patience.
 Within a front-end development context, building a performant, accessible, and pleasant experience for users isn’t an easy feat.
-There are lots of moving pieces, lots of things you’ll need to consider as well as understand, so naturally you’ll often encounter frustration.
+There are lots of moving pieces, lots of things you’ll need to consider as well as understand, so naturally, you’ll often encounter frustration.

 Beginners treat frustration and discomfort as a sign of failure, they become stuck and often become disheartened and unhappy with their lack of progress.
 A common trait I’ve seen amongst successful developers that I’ve worked with (as well as well as successful students that I've mentored) is a **high tolerance to frustration**.